By Sana Burney, Primary Care Network Operational Lead.

 The three years the federation spent in building relationships, communication channels and trust with practices placed us in an excellent position to facilitate this new way of working.
 The infrastructure we have developed such as; shared access to clinical databases, information governance policies, capability around multi-provider contracts and human resources, has further enhanced our ability to work collaboratively.

 This successful collaboration shaped the current general practice at scale infrastructure in Islington.
-8 Primary Care Networks each look after patient populations of 30-50k and are grouped into 3 localities (aka CHINs) of approximately 90k patients each – North, Central and South.
+By March 2018 we had established, 8 Primary Care Networks each looking after patient populations of 30-50k, grouped into 3 localities (aka CHINs) of approximately 90k patients each – North, Central and South.
 Each locality has a GP clinical lead and each network has a non-clinical ambassador acting as a conduit between the constituent practices and the federation.

 Each network has been further enhanced by the recruitment of 8 practice-based pharmacists.
 These pharmacists are new to the primary care workforce and focus on the delivery of face to face long term condition care and medicines optimisation at network level.
 They are on the Health Education England training pathway and each is supported by a GP clinical supervisor.